natesilva/snowflake-promise/README.md

     warehouse: "DEMO_WH",
   });

-  // Promisify the connection
+  // ✨ Promisify the connection
   const promisifiedConnection = promisifyConnection(connection);

-  // Connect
+  // Connect (no callbacks -- you can use async/await)
   await promisifiedConnection.connect();

   // Execute a query
-  const { resultsPromise } = await promisifiedConnection.execute({
+  const { resultsPromise } = promisifiedConnection.execute({
     sqlText: "SELECT COUNT(*) FROM CUSTOMER WHERE C_MKTSEGMENT=:1",
     binds: ["AUTOMOBILE"],
   });

-  // Get the results
-  const rows = await resultsPromise;
+  // Get the results (no callbacks -- you can use async/await) const rows = await resultsPromise;
   console.log(rows);
 }